CenticMurcia/angel/README.md

 # Angel Project

-Documentacion técnica para del pryecto Angel:
+Technical documentation for the Angel project:

 * # Architecture.pdf
-  Diagrama de arquitectura de los componentes de Angel
+  Diagrama de arquitectura de los componentes de Angel.

 * # datamodels.pdf
-  Documento de descripción de la ontologia de Angel
+  Architecture diagram of Angel components.

 * # docker-compose.yml
-  Archivo para el despliegue del docker del proyecto y poder probarlo.
+  File for the deployment of the docker of the project and to be able to test it.